The legal landscape for CBD products in the U.S. is in constant flux, challenging Cannabis businesses to keep pace.

 The interesting twist is that the regulatory focus is broadening, and it’s not only about drug laws.
 At a federal level, the Food and Drug Administration (FDA) keeps a close eye on the industry, and very publicly so.
 Their News Releases and Statements often include warnings to companies illegally selling CBD and THC products, responses to citizen petitions, greenlights for new indications for drugs derived from cannabis, and cautionary tales about unapproved products claiming to treat various conditions.
 It’s essential to stay informed and abreast of these updates to maintain legal compliance.

-Ever-changing Testing Requirements
+The Ever-changing Testing Requirements

 The federal and state testing standards for potency, contamination, and purity of CBD products continuously evolve.
 The legality of these products often hinges on the THC concentration, which has seen a fluctuation from 0.3% to 1%.
 Prioritizing regular laboratory testing is therefore crucial to staying compliant. systematic variability in the cannabinoid content of legal cannabis products.
 Even the same brand can yield different CBD and THC concentrations across various batches, as state regulations often lack the comprehensive regulatory framework needed for consistency.
 It provides an entirely different perspective on the concept of ‘buyer beware.’